Can you sing better without tonsils? ( How? )

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

 There are a lot of singers who do remove their tonsils, either because they think I will make them a better singer after tonsillectomy or because their tonsils get swollen fairly often and they can hardly sing.
-The problem is that tonsils play a vital role in keeping you healthy as they protect you from infection.
+The problem is that the tonsils play a vital role in keeping you healthy as they protect you from infection.
 Tonsils fight off infections and while they are doing that they tend to get swollen, to a point where it could be difficult even to swallow, let alone to sing.

 Although swollen tonsils are more prominent in children than in adults, but that doesn’t mean that tonsillitis can not appear among adults.
 Far from it and it seems that a lot of singers do have a problem with their tonsils and some of them do consider removing them.
 The tonsil’s primary role is to fight off infection, although in some cases the swelling of the tonsils can be caused by allergies.